bjdevil21/ws-config-tools/README.md

 ## NOTES
 - This script currently checks all three project config directories (install, optional, schema).
 It does not check any other YML files (in the root directory, other /config directories, etc.) Future versions may check other YML files as well.
+- Cleaning up after the script: Running the script without the manual review option (-m) will automatically delete all of the script's generated files.
+One exception: patch files (-p).
+These files must be deleted manually.